hugopl/tijolo/README.md

 ## Project goals

-- Run fast, something you don't see very often in new desktop applicaitons.
+- Run fast, something you don't see very often in new desktop applications.
 - Have a simple distraction free UI.
 - Keyboard focused user interface.
 - Easy/fast code navigation.